Ronik-Shah/Weather-Station/README.md

 ## Home Screen
 This is the home screen.
 It contains
 - A edit box where the city name is written.
-A wrong city name will lead to a snackbar showing at the bottom.
+- The
-- If any other problem occurs than a snackbar showing
+- If any problem occurs

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3NTM5MzUyNSwyNTE3MjIyNSwtODk3MT
+eyJoaXN0b3J5IjpbMTgwOTc3MjgwOCwyNTE3MjIyNSwtODk3MT
 QzMDgyLDc1NjY2Mjg3NywxOTg2NjU0NjY2XX0=
 -->